 3. Enjoy a Character Meal

 If you don’t mind spending a little money in order to see characters, a character meal is another great option.
 This is the best way to guarantee you’ll see certain characters, so if you have your heart set on seeing a particular character, look into this option.
 While the characters at these meals will no longer walk to your table, they do walk through the restaurant and will often perform little dances and pose for quick photos from afar, and will always wave to guests as they pass through.
-Character meals that are currently available include: Hollywood and Vine, Garden Grill, Chef Mickey’s, Topolino’s Terrace, and Be Our Guest.
+Character meals that are currently available include: Tusker House, Hollywood and Vine, Garden Grill, Chef Mickey’s, Topolino’s Terrace, and Be Our Guest.

 4. Check Out a Show

 A lot of the shows that usually run at the Disney World parks aren’t running at the moment.
 That said, there are a few performances available that will allow you to see your favorite Disney friends.
 While this option will not allow you to interact with characters at all, it is the best way to see characters for an extended period of time.
 It’s also fun to be entertained by the characters rather than just watching them wave as they pass by.
-Live shows that are currently available are all found in Hollywood Studios and include: Disney Junior Play and Dance!, Lightning McQueen’s Racing Academy, and Frozen Sing-Along Celebration!
+Live shows that are currently available are all found in Hollywood Studios and include: Festival of the Lion King, Disney Junior Play and Dance!, Lightning McQueen’s Racing Academy, and Frozen Sing-Along Celebration!

 As you can see, there are still plenty of ways to connect with your Disney friends and get your character fix.
 By using these options, you’re sure to have a great time waving and greeting the princesses, Mickey, and all your other Disney favorites as we all eagerly await the day they can dole out hugs once again.